anuraghuram/nypd/README.md

 ![](/crimemap.png)

-This repository consists of two python scripts:
+This repository consists of the following:
-1. cleaning.py - to clean downloaded raw data, reclassify crime types and crime locations and write out the clean csv.
+1. cleaning.py - script clean downloaded raw data, reclassify crime types and crime locations and write out the clean csv
-2. mapviz.py - to build the visualisation using Folium (a leaflet.js library for Python)
+2. mapviz.py - script to build the visualisation using Folium (a leaflet.js library for Python)

 Data sources: